 We started our day refreshed.
 I don’t know if it was the hot springs or the nearing end of our journey.
-We had now become good climbers, breezing through the tortourous looking uphills and downhills with relative ease.
+We had now become good climbers, blowing through the torturous looking uphills and downhills with relative ease.
 We passed Landruk a village on the opposite hill from the popular Ghandruk.
-A guide we befriendedon the way, recommended we check out a nice restaurant at Tolke for lunch.
+A guide we befriended the way, recommended we check out a nice restaurant at Tolke for lunch.
 (Tourist guides usually are great at recommending the best lodges to stay or eat in).
 After a delicious Dal-bhat lunch, we started climbing up to Deurali.
 A pretty tough climb which lasted for an hour.

 Day 10: Pothana (1960m) to Dhampus to Phedi and then bus to Pokhara (850m)